-Intense demand for housing in London has pushed house prices up 86% since 2009, when the property market dropped as part of the financial crisis.
-Recent studies also show that cities outside the South East of England are confident in the ability to buy property and have not been affected by the UK’s vote to leave the EU.
+Intense demand for housing in London has pushed house prices up to 86% since 2009 when the property market dropped as part of the financial crisis.
+Recent studies also show that cities outside the South East of England are confident in the ability to buy a property and have not been affected by the UK’s vote to leave the EU.

 Ireland is a land of natural beauty, steeped in history.
 Its appeal has grown in the past five years or so, as the country picked itself up admirably following a very troubled time during the financial crisis.
 The pace of life is calm, with plenty of scope for employment and education opportunities.

-Ireland does not make any restrictions on foreigners buying property in the country; indeed, Ireland caters well for international and overseas businesses, which have seen a remarkable rise in recent years.
+Ireland does not make any restrictions on foreigners buying property in the country; indeed, Ireland caters well to international and overseas businesses, which have seen a remarkable rise in recent years.

 With Brexit on the horizon and the Euro generally strong against the Pound, some major financial services firms are also looking to Dublin, in particular.
 Continued investment and financial growth mean that Ireland continues to appeal to homebuyers for investment purposes and for those wishing to emigrate to live and work there.

-With its stunning beaches, sunshine and gentler pace of living, Spain has long been popular with expats, holiday home buyers and property investors alike.
+With its stunning beaches, sunshine, and a gentler pace of living, Spain has long been popular with expats, holiday home buyers, and property investors alike.